kindziora/klaster.js/README.md

 ##goals

   1. progressive functionality and complexity
-  2. easy to work with
+  2. fast & easy to work with
   3. easy debugging

 ##coming features